MatHeartGaming/G-Repo/README.md

 **Usage** : ```[ pytest ]``` in script_detector folder or ```[ py.test -k <method_name> -v ]``` for testing specific method.

 #### Conclusion
-For language recognition the script uses the [LangDetect](https://github.com/Mimino666/langdetect) library :rocket: a direct port of Google's language-detection library from Java to Python.
+For language recognition the script uses the [LangDetect](https://github.com/Mimino666/langdetect) library, a direct port of Google's language-detection library from Java to Python.

-If you want to use the script individually go [here](https://github.com/anasmounsif/README-language-detector)
+If you want to use the script individually go [here](https://github.com/anasmounsif/README-language-detector) :rocket: